fieldtrip/website/tutorial/mouse_eeg.md

 FIXME insert figure (13 ft_singleplotTFR with order)

-## Coregistration of anatomy and construction of volume conduction model
+## Anatomical processing and construction of the volume conduction model

 ### Reading and coregistring the anatomical data

-The anatomical MRI is obtained from http://brainatlas.mbi.ufl.edu.
+The anatomical MRI is originally obtained from <http://brainatlas.mbi.ufl.edu>, but is also available from our [download server](https://download.fieldtriptoolbox.org/tutorial/mouse_eeg/).

     mri = ft_read_mri('Num1_MinDef_M_Normal_age12_num10.hdr')